TrackerControl/PlatformControl/README.md

   <img alt="Architecture" src="architecture.png" style="display: block; margin: 0 auto;" height="100%" width="100%" >
 </p>

-The above figures shows a schematic overview of how this repository was used in a past research paper.
+The above figure shows a schematic overview of how this repository was used in a past research paper.
 For details, please see the corresponding publication: [Are iPhones Really Better for Privacy?
 AComparative Study of iOS and Android Apps](https://arxiv.org/abs/2109.13722)

 ## Organisation